EdmundBenedict/lordcephei.github.io/pages/lmf_output.md

 This table:

 ~~~
- q-points in full BZ where sigma calculable ...
- BZMESH:  512 irreducible QP from 512 ( 8 8 8 )  shift= F F F
  Irr. qp for which sigma is calculated ...
  BZMESH:  29 irreducible QP from 512 ( 8 8 8 )  shift= F F F
 ~~~